Debts that Remain After a Chapter 7 Discharge

 - Court fees.

-- Debts resulting from driving while intoxicated.
+- Debts resulting from personal injury damages or wrongful death damages to others from driving while intoxicated.

 - Debts not dischargeable in a previous bankruptcy because of the debtor's fraud.